redox-os/website/content/news/this-year-in-redox-18.md

 ## Other fun

-Lots of small things have happened as well.
-These includes full translation of the website, refactoring a lot of things, designing logos etc.
+Lots of small things have happened as well, including a full translation of the website, refactoring a lot of things, designing logos, etc.

 # Funding